 Definitely.
 Our sales team and leadership have performed phenomenally well.
 They have captured any opportunity that came up, including marketing events.
 We have attended many events, generating leads organically.
 With similar customer references, it helps when we say we've done work in Dubai or Qatar.
 Saudi customers gain confidence from our experience in the region and similar work elsewhere.
-This is a major catalyst for our success in new markets, thanks to the credentials we've developed over the last fiveyears, which have created a multiplier effect.
+This is a major catalyst for our success in new markets, thanks to the credentials we've developed over the last five years, which have created a multiplier effect.

 Systems Limited's investment in Pakistani startups is turning out to be a cash-burning issue.
-What are wemissing here?
+What are we missing here?

 As a country, we are missing something.
 At one point, we received \$650 million from foreign investors in the 2021-2022 period.
 Everyone had FOMO, thinking Pakistan would be like Indonesia and needed to invest.
 People were raising money based on PowerPoints, even if they were burning cash.
 Investors continued to put more money in, believing that the Western model would work in Pakistan.
 Unfortunately, that bubble has burst due to the economic crisis, dollar devaluation, and lack of predictability and stability.
 Investors have moved away from the startup ecosystem for the time being.
-As we see improvements in the economyand investor confidence returning, it will come back.
-The last two years have been exceedingly difficult formost startups, which have been on a cash-burning model and struggling to pivot.
-Investment dried up, sowe chose not to invest further, focusing on our core business where we see a guaranteed return on investment rather than a risky proposition.
+As we see improvements in the economy and investor confidence returning, it will come back.
+The last two years have been exceedingly difficult for most startups, which have been on a cash-burning model and struggling to pivot.
+Investment dried up, so we chose not to invest further, focusing on our core business where we see a guaranteed return on investment rather than a risky proposition.
 While it was a good strategy at the time, we took a careful approach.
-Some investments didn't work out, but our investment in sales flow has been phenomenal.
-We have written off other investments, but the company is doing well.
+Some investments, but the company is doing well.
 When we exit, we expect to get a return.
 Currently, we are not aggressively investing and don't have plans to do so.
 We remain open to great opportunities but are focusing on our core business.